 - Be prepared to answer questions from Police and search teams, such as:

 - the last three addresses that the missing person lived at

 - known frequented places.

-People with dementia are at risk of wandering and getting lost because they are disoriented, restless, agitated and possibly anxious.
+People with dementia/cognitive impairment are at risk of wandering and getting lost because they are disoriented, restless, agitated and possibly anxious.
 Once lost they are in danger of injury and even death from falls, accidents and exposure.
-The acute medical conditions associated with this illness compound the likelihood of serious negative outcomes.
+The acute medical conditions associated with these conditions compound the likelihood of serious negative outcomes.
 Disturbed sleep patterns can result in unexpected wandering at night.

 Others may engage in random wandering, which can sometimes have no real purpose.
 They may be attracted by something initially then become quickly distracted by something else.